 Candidates should be able to assess and evaluate large volumes of material quickly and identify legal issues within the context of a public inquiry.
 Candidates must have strong written and verbal communication skills and be able to display sound legal judgment and strategic thinking.
 A good understanding of the work of a public inquiry is an advantage, as is some exposure to handling sensitive material in legal proceedings.

-If you wish to apply for this interesting and varied role, giving the opportunity of working at the heart of a high-profile public inquiry please send your curriculum vitae, with a covering letter explaining your interest in our work and your relevant skills / experience to firstname.lastname@example.org.
+If you wish to apply for this interesting and varied role, giving the opportunity of working at the heart of a high-profile public inquiry please send your curriculum vitae, with a covering letter (of no more than 2 x A4 pages) setting out your legal, decision making and communication skills to firstname.lastname@example.org